openwebdocs/project/steering-committee/membership-expectations.md

 - They review other proposals and provide feedback

 ## Responsibilities
-- Join the steering committee calls at least once a month
 - Join and participate in asynchronous discussions
 - Attend at least 2 quarterly review meetings per year (quarterly review meetings will be held remotely for the time being, and may be open to the public)
 - Provide feedback on editorial direction and documentation work streams